formtools/core/README.md

 - Default max file upload size setting changed from 200KB to 500KB.
 - When creating a new form, the `Add Submission Button` setting would have a default label of `{$LANG.word_add_rightarrow}`.
 The idea here was that by entering language string placeholders, users logging into the interface with different languages would see that button label localized in their own country.
-Cool idea, weird implementation!
+Interesting idea, weird implementation!
 I'm now going to be setting that value (and others) to be in the current language - "Add &raquo;" for English, in this case.
 The fields can _still_ accept language placeholders for the tiny percentage of people that need this feature, but it'll be much clearer for the bulk of users that don't need this feature.